Montas reaches 200 Ks, A's pound first-place Astros 14-2 – KION546

 Associated Press

 OAKLAND, Calif.
-(AP) — Frankie Montas pitched two-hit ball over seven innings and became the first Athletics pitcher in 20 years to reach 200 strikeouts in a season, helping Oakland pound the Houston Astros 14-2 to support its slim playoff hopes.
+(AP) — Frankie Montas pitched two-hit ball over seven innings and became the first Oakland pitcher in 20 years to reach 200 strikeouts in a season, helping the Athletics pound the Houston Astros 14-2 to support their slim playoff hopes.
 Starling Marte had four hits and four RBIs as the A’s snapped a four-game skid.
-Oakland began the day four games behind the Yankees for the second AL wild card, with the Mariners and Blue Jays also in front of the A’s.
-Matt Olson drove in four for Oakland.
+Oakland remained four games behind the Yankees for the second AL wild card, with the Mariners and Blue Jays also in the way.
+Matt Olson drove in four runs for Oakland.
 Chad Pinder added a pinch-hit grand slam in the seventh inning.